How Caustica works

 KeyAction

-1 / 2 / 3Select add mode: Lens / Source / Hybrid
+1 / 2 / 3Toggle the plane-viewer tool: Lens / Source / Hybrid (click the viewer to place)

 CToggle critical curves and caustics